19hours/sg-statutes/Acts/Companies Act.md

 FIFTH SCHEDULE

-[Repealed by S 236/2002]
+(Repealed by S 236/2002)

 SIXTH SCHEDULE

 Section 60(1)

-Statement in Lieu of Prospectus
+Statement in lieu of prospectus

 Part I